jrochkind/ipaddr_range_set/README.md

 As above range 'union' is supported, but range intersection is not.
 It's a bit tricky to implement well, and I don't have a use case for it.

+### Built-in constants for checking for local address

 Built-in constants are available for local (private, not publically routable) and loopback ranges in both IPv4 and IPv6.   `IPAddrRangeSet::IPv4Local`, `IPv4Loopback`, `IPv6Local`,